RoboJackets/robocup-software/docs/source/tutorial.rst

 right corner of our UI.
 Screenshot proof that your `/team_fruit` topic is publishing the right fruit for both options, and post as a comment to your PR.

 Similar to the python section, there's a lot of file-finding in this part.
-Use the option in your IDE or text editor that allows you to see a full folder at once.For instance, in VS Code, there is an option to open a full folder, which displays all the subfolders and files in the left toolbar.
+Use the option in your IDE or text editor that allows you to see a full folder at once.
+For instance, in VS Code, there is an option to open a full folder, which displays all the subfolders and files in the left toolbar.
 If you open ``robocup-software/rj_gameplay`` like this, it should be a lot easier to navigate these files.